insibalas/NLP_Tech_Talk/README.md

 **Disclaimer:**

 This script uses Google Translate API for translation.
-Be aware of Google Translate's limitations and potential inaccuracies, especially for complex or nuanced text.
+Please remember Google Translate's limitations and potential inaccuracies, especially for complex or nuanced text.

 **Feel free to modify the script to translate between other languages supported by Google Translate API.** You can find information about supported languages in the Google Translate documentation: [https://cloud.google.com/translate/docs](https://cloud.google.com/translate/docs)